You have registered your child for Forest Dancing, now what?

 Facebook Updates: Check out our facebook page for daily updates and photos of all the fun…and hard work!
 Be sure to comment and share with family and friends.

-Final Showing: We hope you will invite all of your family and friends to attend our final showing on Friday at 11:00AM in the Grand Hall at Kalyumet.
-Immediately following, the Shiloh Inn will host a delicious farewell picnic lunch before you hit the road for home.
-Tickets for guests and family can be purchase for $10 each upon registration.
+Final Showing: We hope you will invite all of your family and friends to attend our final showing on Friday at 11:00AM in the Jackson Theater, downtown Punxsutawney.
+Immediately following, campers are free to go and start planning for next year!
+Tickets for guests and family can be purchase for $5.00 each upon registration.